-However, there are also viruses that behave differently - they integrate their genetic information into the cell's nucleus and behave fairly well there, only here and there emit a few new viral particles.
-For example, Eppstein-Barr virus (infectious mononucleosis) , or hepatitis (infectious jaundice) , the interest of which the host (so-called bacillus) survives and infected as many other individuals as possible.
-In the course of evolution, silly viruses (eg ebola) turn into smart viruses (hepatitis, flu), superworthy (HPV, human papillomavirus that sometimes causes warts and do not harm at all) and ultimately viruses completely integrated into the host genome.
+However, there are also viruses that behave differently - they integrate their genetic information into the cell's nucleus and behave quite well in the cell just to emit a few new viral particles around.
+For example, Eppstein-Barr virus (infectious mononucleosis) , or hepatitis (infectious jaundice) , the interest of which the host (so-called bacilonosic) survives and infected as many other individuals as possible.
+During evolution, silly viruses (eg ebola) turn into smart viruses (hepatitis, flu), superworthy (HPV, human papillomavirus, which sometimes causes warts and usually do not harm at all) and ultimately viruses completely integrated into the host genome.
 It is estimated that up to 15% of the genetic information of our cells is of viral origin.
-Sophisticated viruses have the ability to change the host's behavior - for example, rabies virus causes aggression and bites are transmitted to other victims.
-The smartest parasites, however, interact with the host - such as the Toxoplasma gondii cat parasite (which is not a virus) helps cats to catch the mouse - altering their behavior by cats walking down the road.
-Therefore, even the presence of a totally lazy cat usually leads to the mass escape of rodents from the occupied territory.
-There is even a hypothesis that even otherwise reproducibly useless kissing in humans may be the result of modifying our behavior with the virus that originally transmitted through the saliva, and has now become fully indecent.
+Slick viruses have the ability to change host behavior - for example, rabies virus causes aggression, and bites are transmitted to other victims.
+The smartest parasites, however, work with the host - for example the cat parasite Toxoplasma gondii(which is not a virus) helps cats to catch cats - changing their behavior so that cats are on their way.
+Therefore, even the presence of a totally lazy cat usually leads to the mass flight of rodents from the occupied territory.
+There is even a hypothesis that even otherwise reproducibly useless kissing in humans may be the result of modifying our behavior with a virus that originally transmitted through saliva and is now completely indecent.
 (Viruses transmitted by kissing actually exist, and when adolescents first grab them, they can cause a mild fever.)
-A very cunning virus can also be a regular flu that helps to save as much as possible with the exception of sneezing and coughing needed to spread the disease Our health.
+The most cunning viruses can also be a regular influenza that helps to save as much as possible with the exception of sneezing and coughing needed to spread the disease our health.

 Natural treatment of viral diseases